AlmartDev/StableBot/readme.md

 # StableBot
 ### Overview

-StableBot, a self-balancing robot project built using a MegaPi (and arduino...), MPU6050 built in gyroscope, and PID control.
+StableBot, a self-balancing robot project built using a MegaPi MeAuriga V1.3 (and arduino...), MPU6050 built in gyroscope, and PID control.
 This project aims to create a robot that can autonomously balance itself on two wheels using sensor data and precise control algorithms.

 ### Features